 As we discussed in the previous section, qualitative research takes a more open approach towards defining the concepts in your research question.
 The questions you choose to ask in your interview, focus group, or content analysis will determine what data you end up getting from your participants.
 For example, if you are researching depression qualitatively, you would not use a scale like the Beck's Depression Inventory, which is a quantitative measure we described above.
 Instead, you should start off with a tentative definition of what depression means based on your literature review and use that definition to come up with questions for your participants.
 We will cover how those questions fit into qualitative research designs later on in the textbook.
-For now, remember that qualitative researchers use the questions they ask participants to measure their variables and that qualitative researchers can change their questions as they gather more information from participants.
+For now, remember that qualitative researchers use the questions as they gather more information from participants.
 Ultimately, the concepts in a qualitative study will be defined by the researcher's interpretation of what her participants say.
 Unlike in quantitative research in which definitions must be explicitly spelled out in advance, qualitative research allows the definitions of concepts to emerge during data analysis.